brycewray/hugo-site/content/posts/2019/02/old-dog-old-trick.md

 "What?
 You must be joking! *Darth Vader* was Luke's *father*?"

 A few days ago, I felt like that guy: enlightened and glad for it, but chastened for my failure to "try to keep up," as the impatient are wont to say.
-Yes, it's okay for an old dog to learn a new trick, but when an old dog missed the trick a long time ago---and he was getting paid dog biscuits to *know* that trick---hoo, boy.
+Yes, it's okay for an old dog to learn a new trick, but when an old dog missed the trick a long time ago --- and he was getting paid dog biscuits to *know* that trick --- hoo, boy.

 ## Fooling the king of web futz

 If there's anything an old web guy likes, it's another way to schnooker Internet Explorer.

 Oh, pardon the technospeak; let's say, "to fool" Internet Explorer (which is akin to fooling an addled fly).
 Said schnookery is to avoid having to kowtow to [IE's ancient, hoary behavior](https://crossbrowsertesting.com/blog/browsers/why-is-internet-explorer-so-bad/) in ways that cause problems for more standards-compliant browsers.
-As a matter of fact, I learned of one this week---and it works like a charm.
+As a matter of fact, I learned of one this week --- and it works like a charm.

 Only thing is, it's nothing new.
 Holy cow, it's been out there for years.
 Yet I missed it.
 Hey, I didn't simply miss it.
 I didn't have even a clue about it.